virgili0/Virgilio/Topics/starting-a-data-project.md

 - Reproducible design is easier to document
 - Allows you to take over the project after months or years, and be sure to get the most out of it

-Here you can find articles and papers that explain you how to ensure an high reproducility across all the phases of the project:
+Here you can find articles and papers that explain to you how to ensure a high reproducibility across all the phases of the project:

 - [Reproducibility in Science](https://ropensci.github.io/reproducibility-guide/)
 - [Replicability is not Reproducibility: Nor is it Good Science](http://cogprints.org/7691/7/ICMLws09.pdf)